risc0/risc0/website/api/bonsai/bonsai-on-eth.md

 On-chain requests can be useful for reducing the amount of code you need to maintain.
 When submitting requests off-chain, some client or indexer needs to be written to assemble the inputs and make the request to the Bonsai Relay.
-With on-chain requests, the application smart contract can directly issue requests, and so no client or indexer needs to be written or maintained.
+In contrast, with on-chain requests, the application's smart contract can directly issue these requests, eliminating the need to write or maintain any client or indexer.

 An example of sending a request on-chain can be found in the [starter contract of the Bonsai Foundry Template].